mernst/uwisdom/Uw.md

 <https://weblogin.cs.washington.edu/cgi-bin/wlogin.cgi>

-If there is trouble with parsing Jekyll webpages (such as those under
-<http://uwplse.org/meet/>), you can see logs at <http://hooknook.uwplse.org/>

 A UW CSE lab-supported machine that gets upgraded late (eg, will be last to be updated to CentOS): barb.cs.washington.edu